Required Tools and Materials

-In most cases it may be necessary to excavate the area to be paved.
-The depth of this excavation will depend on the thickness of paver you have selected.
+In most cases, it may be necessary to excavate the area to be paved.
+The depth of this excavation will depend on the thickness of the paver you have selected.

 The depth of your excavation should be as follows:

-(depth of paver) + 30mm for bedding sand + 75mm compacted road base (for walkway) or 150mm compacted road base (for driveway) = depth of excavation required.
+(depth of paver) + 30mm bedding sand +75mm compacted road base (for walkway) or 150mm compacted road base (for driveway = depth of excavation required.

 Once you have worked out the desired finished surface level:

-- Drive four stakes into the ground on the corners of the area to be paved and run string lines between them at the finished surface level.
+- Drive four stakes into the ground on the corners of the area to be paved and run string lines between them at the finished surfaced level.

-- Level the strings using a string line.
+- Level the strings using a string line level.

 - Remove all grass from the area to be paved.